The problem with New Year’s resolutions

 It only happens once a year

-When I was little there always seemed to be something new happening.
-A new teacher, a new term, a new school friend, new clothes as you grew out of them (or at least a new hand-me-down).
+When I was a child there always seemed to be something new happening – a new teacher, a new term, a new school friend, new clothes as you grew out of them (or at least a new hand-me-down).
 As children there are punctuations throughout the year which allow you to throw off the old and to begin again.

 And even when you go to college or university there are new modules, new books to study, new places to visit in the holidays.